matpakke/Google-Cybersecurity/Course 4 - Tools of the Trade - Linux and SQL/Course 4 Glossary.md

 **Root user (or superuser):** A user with elevated privileges to modify the system

 ## S
 **Shell:** The command-line interpreter.
 It processes commands and outputs the results.
+After a user inputs a command into the shell, the shell can return output or an error message to the user.
+Output is the computer's response to the user's input.
+An error message occurs when the shell cannot interpret the input.
 **SQL (Structured Query Language):** A programming language used to create, interact with, and request information from a database
-**Standard error:** An error message returned by the OS through the shell **Standard input:** Information received by the OS via the command line **Standard output:** Information returned by the OS through the shell **String data:** Data consisting of an ordered sequence of characters **Syntax:** The rules that determine what is correctly structured in a computing language
+**Standard error:** An error message returned by the OS through the shell **Standard input:** Information received by the OS via the command line.
+Standard input is sent to the operating system.
+**Standard output:** Information returned by the OS through the shell.
+Standard output is sent from the operating system.
+**String data:** Data consisting of an ordered sequence of characters **Syntax:** The rules that determine what is correctly structured in a computing language